-Stephanie J. Smith, LCDC, LPC – Adult Case Manager
+Stephanie J. Smith, LCDC, LPC – Hannah’s House Clinical Coordinator

 Stephanie Smith received a Bachelor of Arts degree from the University of Texas, Austin.
 However, after winning the war against her own battles with drug and alcohol addition, Stephanie decided to make addiction counseling her career choice.
-As part of her recovery, Ms. Smith was in charge of managing a sober house in Kerrville, Texas.
-She received her Licensed Chemical Dependency Counselor (LCDC) certification from the Institute for Chemical Dependency Studies in Houston, TX.
+As part of her recovery, Ms. Smith was in charge of managing a sober house in Kerrville, Texas, but has since then progressed and has received her Licensed Chemical Dependency Counselor (LCDC) certification from the Institute for Chemical Dependency Studies in Houston, TX.
 She then continued her educational pursuits, earning a Masters in Clinical Counseling from St. Mary’s University in San Antonio, TX.
 Stephanie is also well-versed and trained in the use of EMDR during the course of treatment.

 Connie Motley, M.Ed., LPC – Adult Case Manager